neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/FluidViewHelperReference.rst

 - Object Accessor
 - Array
 - a ViewHelper
-Note: Strings at XX/YY are NOT allowed.
+Note: Strings at XX/YY are NOT allowed, however, for the time being, a string comparison can be achieved with comparing arrays (see example below).
 ::

   <f:if condition="{rank} > 100">